jamaity-tn/ThunderBot-Boilerplate/README.md

 ![Page Subscription](https://github.com/jamaity-tn/ThunderBot-Boilerplate/raw/master/images/thunderbot-step4.png "Page Subscription")

 Or you can do this via API by using your Page Access Token and making a *POST* request to **/me/subscribed_apps**

+You can use tools like [Postman](https://www.getpostman.com/) to get easily this done.

 ```markdown
 curl -X POST "https://graph.facebook.com/v2.8/me/subscribed_apps?access_token=**PAGE_ACCESS_TOKEN**"